The difference between who we are—and who we had to become

 And healing doesn’t mean destroying your survival self.

-So your real self can finally breathe.
+It means gently disentangling from it—so your real self can finally breathe.

 This part of the map will guide you: